lyzidiamond/hazard-viewer/README.md

 One of the nice things about this app is how many different ways you can extend it.

-1. **Add auth and storage for specific narratives.** Users can log in and see the narratives for the places they care about and when they've been updated.
+1. **Auth and storage for specific narratives.** Users can log in and see the narratives for the places they care about and when they've been updated.
 Auth would also enable rate limiting, protecting your Anthropic account from getting hammered with requests.
+2. **Deep linking.** Users can share the narratives for specific locations with deep links that include the queried location.
-2. **Additional frontend features.** There are several enhancements that can be made on the frontend side to reel users in: add a location lookup instead of just map clicks, make the layout usable on mobile, zoom to current location, etc.
+3. **Additional frontend features.** There are several enhancements that can be made on the frontend side to reel users in: add a location lookup instead of just map clicks, make the layout usable on mobile, zoom to current location, etc.
-3. **Add additional data sources.** FEMA maintains a National Risk Index that reflects its own risk analysis, but it doesn't have a publicly accessible API.
+4. **Additional data sources.** FEMA maintains a National Risk Index that reflects its own risk analysis, but it doesn't have a publicly accessible API.
 Add logic to pull down the data, add it to the database, and use it as part of the risk context sent to Claude to help generate the narrative.
 Another option is to populate the `population` column in the `counties` table (currently in the table but empty) and use the data to enable per-capita risk normalization.
-4. **Fix Connecticut and future-proof against other county changes.** This is some low-hanging fruit but could be fixed by finding or creating a more-frequently-updated county boundary dataset.
+5. **Fix Connecticut and future-proof against other county changes.** This is some low-hanging fruit but could be fixed by finding or creating a more-frequently-updated county boundary dataset.